konfig-dev/konfig-docs/docs/tutorials/create-content.md

 # Import Content

-To reference your game's content (e.g. items, currencies, and characters, etc) in Konfig, you first need to setup your content in Konfig.
+To reference your game's content (e.g. items, currencies, characters, etc) in Konfig, you first need to setup your content in Konfig.
 This ensures that all content referenced by an LOM when configuring is valid and also makes it easier for the game client to find the referenced item in the backend.
 In this tutorial we will add some dummy content to reference in our
 SKU later on.